observablehq/framework/docs/config.md

 # Configuration

 A `observablehq.config.js` (or `observablehq.config.ts`) file located in the project root allows configuration of your project.
-For example, a site might use a config file to set the project’s title and control the order of pages shown in the sidebar:
+For example, a site might use a config file to set the project’s title and the sidebar contents:

 ```js run=false
 export default {